Keyboard shortcuts

 end

-Structs become Ruby classes with an FFI::AutoPointer handle.
-The AutoPointer ensures the C ABI _destroy function is called when the object is garbage collected, preventing memory leaks:
+Structs become classes wrapping an FFI::AutoPointer so the C destructor is called when Ruby garbage-collects the wrapper:

 class ContactPtr < FFI::AutoPointer